dinngo/furucombo-reward-scripts/README.md

 #### Therefore, the reward distribution of 93,750 COMBO for a staking pool in a round
 * A/B/C's `reward` ~= `35625/35625/22500` COMBO

-### Notices
-* There is a base staking amount for each staking pool
+### What's the difference between COMBO and COMBO/ETH LP pool?
 * COMBO Pool: Every traded users no matter staked or not would share the rewards in this pool.
-If you made trades and have staked 0 COMBO, the script will treat you as staked 20 COMBO when calculate the rewards; if you made trades and have staked 1000 COMBO, the script will treat you as staked 1020 COMBO when calculate the rewards.
+If you made trades and have staked 0 COMBO, we will treat you as staked 250* COMBO when calculate the rewards; if you made trades and have staked 1000 COMBO, we will treat you as staked 1250 COMBO when calculate the rewards.
+Besides, there’s a trading volume cap of $1000 USD*.
+Which means that users with $1000 or $1000+ weekly trading volume will share the same trading rank.
 * COMBO/ETH Uniswap V2 Liquidity Pool: Only people who staked could share the rewards in this pool.

-* Transactions from smart contracts will not be counted.
-For example, Argent and DappLogic will not be counted as the behavior of these wallets are quite unique.
-Quick check?
-If your transaction has the tag “Interacted With (To): Furucombo: Proxy vx.x.x” on etherscan, it will be counted.
+Besides, there’s a trading volume cap of $1 million USD*.
+Which means that users with $1 million or $1 million+ weekly trading volume will share the same trading rank.
+* *The numbers are updated after the Feb 22–24 community vote.